Edictum

 message: "Command outside sandbox"

-Now base64 /etc/shadow is denied -- not because base64 is in a denylist, but because /etc/shadow is outside the within boundary.
-Every new command variation is automatically denied.
+Now base64 /etc/shadow is blocked -- not because base64 is in a known-bad list, but because /etc/shadow is outside the within boundary.
+Every new command variation is automatically blocked.

-Belt and suspenders: Use deny contracts for known-dangerous patterns (rm -rf /, reverse shells) and sandbox contracts for everything else.
-Deny runs first in the pipeline, sandbox runs second.
+Belt and suspenders: Use block rulesets for known-dangerous patterns (rm -rf /, reverse shells) and sandbox rulesets for everything else.
+Block runs first in the pipeline, sandbox runs second.

 Writing Your Own Adversarial Tests